A few days back, I was tending to my 4-month-old baby when a friend texted me on WhatsApp.

-Not due to the fact that I have a problem being a sourpuss at home, but because I will like to play a bigger part in the growing up of my baby boy.
+Not due to the fact that I have a problem being a sourpuss at home, but because I would like to play a bigger part in the growing up of my baby boy.

-Despite that, I must admit the path to being a great Pop is not easy.
+Despite that, I must admit that the path to being a great Pop is not easy.